pixelflinger/whykk/README.md

 The offset is automatically calculated based on the target year and must be a multiple of 4 to ensure leap years are handled correctly.
-Because the IKBD's effective range is only 20 years (1980-1999), this patch cannot use a fixed offset as it needs to be updated every 20 years.
+Because the IKBD's effective range is only 20 years (1980-1999), this patch cannot use a fixed offset as the later needs to be updated every 20 years.
+This problem happened in 2021 with previous patches, such as `Y2KFIX`.

 #### Complications

 This interception method, while effective, introduces two main complications:

-1.  **TOS 2.06+ `Settime` Anomaly:** On TOS versions 2.06 and later, a call to the XBIOS `Settime` function has the unintended side effect of also updating the GEMDOS system clock.
+1.  **TOS 2.06+ `settime` anomaly:** On TOS versions 2.06 and later, a call to the XBIOS `settime` function has the curious side effect of also updating the GEMDOS system clock.
 This behavior, which appears to be redundant, directly conflicts with our patch.
-When `WHYKK` passes an adjusted year (e.g., 1992 for 2024) to `Settime`, this incorrect year is immediately propagated to GEMDOS, defeating the purpose of the patch.
-This issue is resolved by `TIMEKPR.PRG`, a companion utility that patches the original XBIOS `Settime` routine to bypass the code that updates GEMDOS.
+When `WHYKK` passes an adjusted year (e.g., 1992 for 2024) to `settime`, this incorrect year is immediately propagated back to GEMDOS, defeating the purpose of the patch.
+    This issue is resolved by `TIMEKPR.PRG`, a companion utility that patches the original XBIOS `settime` routine to bypass the code that updates GEMDOS.

-2.  **State Loss on Warm Reset:** After a warm reset (e.g., pressing the reset button), `WHYKK.PRG` loses its internal state, including the calculated year offset.
+2.  **State loss on warm reset:** After a warm reset (e.g., pressing the reset button), `WHYKK.PRG` loses its internal state, including the calculated year offset.
 When GEMDOS later resynchronizes its clock from the IKBD, `WHYKK` intercepts the call but doesn't know the correct offset to add back